astralfrontier/peppermile.org/src/grand-adventure.md

 I wanted the Dwarves of "the Hobbit", who pile into a dude's house and start messing with his whole program, then sing a song about it.
 {.directors-cut}

-### New Rules

-The following rules apply to games set in Talispire.

-#### Dragon Blood

-All characters begin the game with the following Pool.

-**Dragon Blood** (&#9825;&#9825;&#9825;&#9825;&#9825;):
-The primal power of the Dragon Gods stirs within you and wakens, unleashing tremendous magical might but acting on your instincts and whims rather than reasoned thought.
-**Special**:
-This Pool begins at zero dice.
-The MC may give dice to this Pool when you face a personal crisis.
-You may use this Pool for any action.
-If you spend any dice from this Pool, you must spend them all.

 ### New Archetypes